-The Help to Buy Incentive Scheme: Building Slowly.
+The Help to Buy Incentive Scheme: Built Slowly…now Running Fast.

 The Help to Buy (HTB) Incentive Scheme is now operational.
 It is designed to assist first-time buyers with obtaining the deposit needed to purchase or self build a new house or apartment.
 Any newly built or self built house or apartment purchased since 19 July 2016, up to a maximum value or price of €500,000 qualifies for the scheme.